QuiltMC/quilt-mappings/GUIDE.md

 ### Calls

 Similarly to the Inheritance docker, the Calls docker shows a tree of found calls when you use the "show calls" tool.
+Methods with more than a single call within the same caller method will show a list of the lines where they are, in a panel just below the main calls list
 The entries in the tree can be double-clicked to navigate to them.

 ### Implementations